grunwaldlab/OomyceteDB/README.md

 # Oomycete-ID

-Protocols and reference database for using the new barcode *rps10* for characterizing oomycete communities.
+This site provides protocols and the corresponding reference database for using the new mitochondrial barcode *rps10* for characterizing oomycete communities.